mhgolkar/Arrow/runtimes/html-js/readme.md

 ### The Other Way

-If you want to customize how the runtime plays your project, you have the source and here is the path.
+If you want to customize how the runtime plays your project, you have the source and here is the way:

+0. Get a copy of this runtime

+    > The runtime is bundled into the source and releases of Arrow,
+    > but we only need files under the path `<Arrow>/runtimes/html-js/` for the purpose.

-1. Make your project ready.
+1. Make your project ready:

-    This runtime needs to have an Arrow project (object/dictionary) as a global constant called `PROJECT`, and following is the quickest way to make it:
+    > This runtime needs to have an Arrow project (object/dictionary)
+    > as a global constant called `PROJECT`, and following is the quickest way to make it:

-    + Export your project as `.json` via `Inspector (Panel) > Project (Tab) > Export (Menu) > ...`.
+    + Export your project as `JSON` via `Inspector (Panel) > Project (Tab) > Export (Menu) > ...`.
-    + Copy the exported file to the runtime directory (where `index.html` file is.)
-    + Rename the `.json` file to `project.js`,
     + Edit the `.json` file using a text editor:
         - add `const PROJECT = ` before everything else
         - and a semicolon `;` after all the text.
+    + Rename this altered `.json` file to `project.js`.
+    + Put this `project.js` file into your copy of the runtime (adjacent to the `index.html` file.)

-    > Unlike the [quick recommended way](#quick-export), exporting `.json`
+    > Unlike the [quick standard way](#quick-export), exporting `.json`
     > won't clean up the extra node notes and metadata.
     > You might want to take care of them yourself,
     > if the project is going to be distributed or the data includes business secrets!

 2. You might want to replace tags like `{{project_title}}` and `{{project_last_save}}` in the `./index.html` file.
 3. Customize the `css` and `js` files as you wish.
 4. You're Done.
-Now you can open `index.html` file to play the project.
+Open the `index.html` file to play your project.

 ## Building Customized Runtime Template